Sevnica Castle: Sevnica Castle today

-When the past is well known to us, then we can easily recognize its traces all around us, and at Sevnica Castle, during the long course of years, the past has left many traces.
-We shall easily discern under the crumbling plaster of the outer east castle wall Late-Romanesque styled cornerstones of the tower, which are the traces of the earliest, medieval period of the castle.
-A German inscription in Gothic lettering above the portal of the castle door, which says that patience overcomes everything, reminds us about the times when Innocenz Moscon has found support in this phrase during his endless litigation for the recognition of the ownership of the castle in which appearance he has left an indelible mark.
-A Roman tombstone representing a couple in a medallion is built in the wall at the right side of the doorway.
-Count Johann Händl von Rebenburg had brought it here from Ajdovski gradec, while, sad to say, at his once famous park and gardens the decades of neglect had left heartbreaking traces.
-Some of the vines, which he had planted at the south side of the castle hill, were still growing in the seventies of the twentieth century but they were completely overgrown by inextricable brambles then.
-The south side of the castle hill was cleared in 2005 and at the terraces were planted fruit trees.
-The park around the castle is still in very bad shape.
-An ambitious plan for its restoration in accordance with the land-register from 1825 had been made already in 1966 but it was not accomplished yet.
+Below the outer east castle wall there are late Romanesque cornerstones on the tower; these are traces of the earliest, medieval period of the castle.
+A German inscription meaning 'patience overcomes everything' above the castle door was added by Innocenz Moscon during his litigation for the recognition of the ownership of the castle.
+His renovations still characterize the castle today.
+A Roman tombstone depicting a couple in a medallion is built into the wall on the right side of the doorway.
+Count Johann Händl von Rebenburg brought it here from Ajdovski Gradec, and he laid out the castle park and gardens.
+Some of the grapevines that he planted on the south side of the castle hill were still growing in the 1970s.
+The south side of the castle hill was cleared in 2005, and the terraces were planted with fruit trees.
+The park around the castle is in poor shape.
+A plan to restore it as it existed in 1825 was drawn up in 1966 but never carried out.

-The interior of the castle also abounds in the reminders of past centuries.
-The heart of the castle is the lordly second floor of the south wing, which is sumptuously appointed with Neo-Renaissance furnishings mostly from the 19th century.
-We will find here the conference hall and the wedding hall, while on the second floor of the southeast tower can be found already mentioned Baroque frescos.
-An important reminder of the past is also a Renaissance-Baroque private chapel on the first floor of the southwest tower incorporating also the altar of St. George from 1637.
-There can be also found in the castle regular exhibitions, the School Museum, the Fire-fighting Museum, the Exile Museum and the Ornamental Arts Gallery of Ivan Razboršek.
-Lutheran Cellar is famous nowadays for its fine acoustics and as a result, various concerts and other performances take place in it.
+The second floor of the south wing contains Neo-Renaissance furnishings mostly from the 19th century, and there is a conference hall and wedding hall.
+The second floor of the southeast tower contains Baroque frescos.
+A Renaissance-Baroque private chapel on the first floor of the southwest tower contains an altar from 1637 dedicated to St. George.
+The castle hosts regular exhibitions, a school museum, a fire-fighting museum, an exile museum, and the Ornamental Arts Gallery of Ivan Razboršek.
+The castle's Lutheran Cellar is known for its acoustics, and various concerts and other performances take place in it.

-Sevnica Castle and the Lutheran Cellar have thus become an important centre of culture and the main tourist attraction of Sevnica.